top of page

 publications

-The Epic Mentor Guide: Insider Advice for Girls Eyeing the Workforce from 180 Boss Women Who Know by Illana Raia (page 32) - 2022
+The Epic Mentor Guide: Insider Advice for Girls by Illana Raia (page 32) - 2022

 Imurj, Empathy Through Art, and The Creature Creator's "Art of Tech" Online Gallery - 2020